dharanyav/Blood-Flow-Visualization/README.md

 * Color of the vectors and the streamlines can be changed
 * View the streamlines/vectors frame by frame
-* View the streamlines/vectors in a video with the pause/resume option (These features help in aiding the blood flow visualization)
+* View the streamlines/vectors in a video with the pause/resume option
+* The video speed can be increased or decreased by clicking "Slow" or "Fast" button (These features help in aiding the blood flow visualization)